 Water after becoming established:

-make the best mulch.
-Use leaves, pine needles or shredded bark when avocado leaves
+decomposition provides the best nutrients.
+Use leaves, pine needles or shredded bark when

 First three years care:

-Never prune branches, especially lower branches, except to keep them barely off the
+Avoid pruning branches, especially lower branches, except to keep them barely off the

 ground.
-The leaves must protect the trunk from direct sun top
+The leaves must protect the trunk from direct sun top to bottom and also

 Pruning can be used to dampen alternate bearing.
 In the fall after a light bearing

-year, remove 50-75% of new growth that would result in new flower clusters.
+year, remove 50-75% of the new growth that would result in new flower clusters.
 This

 will lower fruit set in the following year.

 Fruit if not harvested.
 Fallen avocado leaves should not be discarded, but used as mulch

 Propagation: Cuttings grafted onto rootstock.